-The Final Universe is assessed against the minimum requirements detailed in Table 1.
-In case the Final Universe is found deficient on any of the minimum requirements, then the weights of the securities in the Final Universe are determined through an iterative process as described in Appendix IV.
+The Final Universe is assessed against the minimum requirements detailed in Table 1 except for the requirement on "Corporate Target Setting".
+In case the Final Universe does not meet any of the minimum requirements, then the weights of the securities in the Final Universe are modified through an iterative process as described in Appendix IV.